techascent/tech.ml.dataset/topics/columns-readers-and-datatypes.md

-# Columns, Readers, and Datatypes
+# tech.ml.dataset Columns, Readers, and Datatypes

 In `tech.ml.dataset`, columns are composed of three things: